MaggieAppleton/digital-gardeners/README.md

 - [Webmentions](https://indieweb.org/Webmention) - About the Webmentions system
   - [Webmention.io](https://webmention.io/) - A service to add Webmentions to your Garden
 - [Hypothesis](https://web.hypothes.is/) - A layer of social meta commentary
+- [mkdocs-newsletter](https://lyz-code.github.io/mkdocs-newsletter/) - An add-on to the [MKdocs](https://www.mkdocs.org/) platform that generates a newsletter logging which pages have changed

 <br />